yuvalmargules/tutor/README.md

 The dashboard shows the student's current grades and all courses [s]he is enrolled in.
 ### 3. Course page
 From the main page, the user can choose a specific course to look at and see all data relevant to this specific course.
-The user has the ability to sign up to courses, create courses (as a new DB), and to add/remove data from course (edit the DB).
+The user has the ability to sign up to courses, create courses, and to add/remove data from course.

 ## Backend

 Implemented with Flask and PostreSQL using the following components:

-1. DB for all courses available in the app
+1. Table for all courses available in the app
-2. DB for each course, filled with the data relevant for that specific app.
+2. Table for each course, filled with the data relevant for that specific app.
-3. User has the ability to add and remove courses, as well as add and remove data from each course's DB.
+3. User has the ability to add and remove courses, as well as add and remove data from each course's table.

 ## Frontend